 The first part of the wedding ceremony is the betrothal or the "Service of the Promise" in which the couple’s commitment to each other is being sealed with their commitment to Christ.
 There is not an exchange of vows as part of the marriage ceremony at Holy Trinity.

 A Christian from another church who desires to marry an Orthodox Christian does not automatically become a member of the Orthodox Church.
-If they would like to become a member of the church please speak with Fr.
-Andrew.
+If they would like to become a member of the church please speak with Father.
 If they have been baptized in the name of the Trinity they are received through the sacrament of Chrismation.

 Days when marriages are not permitted:

 January 5 and 6 - The Eve of Epiphany